OSHA Recordkeeping: A How-To Guide for Employers

 OSHA Form 300A: Summary of Work-Related Injuries and Illnesses

-Submitting OSHA forms
+Submitting OSHA Forms

-• Establishments with 250 or more employees: Employers in this category no longer have to submit OSHA Form 300 and 301 electronically, but they’re still required to provide form 300A once per year.
+• Establishments with 250 or more employees: Employers in this category no longer have to submit OSHA Forms 300 and 301 electronically, but they’re still required to provide Form 300A through the OSHA Injury Tracking Application (ITA) each year.
+Utilizing OSHA’s ITA ensures compliance with electronic reporting requirements.

-• Establishments with 20 – 249 employees: Organizations in certain high-risk industries are required to submit OSHA Form 300A through the Injury Tracking Application (ITA) each year, but they no longer have to include information from forms 300 or 301.
+• Establishments with 20 – 249 employees: Organizations in certain high-risk industries are required to submit OSHA Form 300A through the ITA each year, but they no longer have to include information from Forms 300 or 301.
+This electronic submission helps OSHA collect necessary labor statistics to monitor workplace safety trends.

 • Establishments with fewer than 20 employees: Smaller employers that fall into this group are not required to submit any information electronically, but they still need to maintain all relevant logs and be able to produce them upon request or during an on-site OSHA inspection.
+Compliance with OSHA regulations is still mandatory for these covered employers to avoid potential penalties.

 For more information on OSHA’s recordkeeping rule updates, check out this informative blog article from FFVA Mutual.
+Staying informed about OSHA standards is crucial for maintaining compliance and ensuring workplace safety.

 Building a Culture of Safety

-Although it can be challenging to keep up with OSHA’s shifting recordkeeping guidelines, there are plenty of resources that can help you stay one step ahead.
+Although it can be challenging to keep up with OSHA’s shifting recordkeeping requirements, there are plenty of resources that can help you stay one step ahead.
 For example, OSHA offers a publicly available training course that outlines best practices for documenting work-related accidents, filling out forms and maintaining records.
-That said, the best way to stay compliant is to collaborate with your workers’ comp provider to ensure your recordkeeping policies and procedures are up to par.
+This course can serve as a valuable recordkeeping advisor by providing detailed information on compliance and helping to prevent potential recordkeeping violations.

 FROM OUR BLOG